chadrem/workers/README.md

 Note that you can use custom workers without a pool.
 This effectively gives you direct access to a single event-driven thread.

+## Pools - Advanced

+As shown above, pools effectively allow a group of workers to share a work queue.
+They have a few additional methods described below:

+    # Create a pool.
+    pool = Workers::Pool.new

+    # Return the number of workers in the pool.
+    pool.size

+    # Increase the number of workers in the pool.
+    pool.expand(5)

+    # Decrease the number of workers in the pool.
+    pool.contract(5)

+    # Resize the pool size to a specific value.
+    pool.resize(20)

 ## Tasks

 Tasks and task groups build on top of worker pools.
-They provide a means of parallelizing expensive computations and collecing the results:
+They provide a means of parallelizing expensive computations and collecing the results.
+These are the classes you normally work with in your application level code.

     # Create a task group (it contains a pool of workers).
     group = Workers::TaskGroup.new